ciscorx/turn-off-wifi/README.md

 It fails to run on debian buster, due to its SSL, complaining that "EE certificate key too weak".
 Also, it fails to work on MS Windows due to the lack of w3m.

 ## Scheduling
 Raspberry pi 3 simply wouldnt run this script using cron, nor from rc.local nor init.d.
 At the end of the day I resorted to running a server process, wifi_scheduler.sh, at startup from lxsession/LXDE-pi/autostart.
+Correction: it actually does work from cron if called through the screen command.
+For example, 0 9 * * mon,tue,wed screen -dm emacs -nw -Q -l enable_wifi.el

 To set up the server on raspberry pi 3:
 * Make a directory with the command mkdir -p ~/.config/lxsession/LXDE-pi/<br/>